oskarth/praxis/README.md

 *Novemeber 3, 2015.
 Autocomplete in Clojure, continued. ~1h, figured out a nice find first substring using binary search algo.
 Still WIP, next is to get N following substring linearly, should be easy.
 Update: added top N substring.*

 *November 4, 2015.
 Rot13 in Clojure.
 Failed in ~1h.
 Too late/tired, think I should have sketched out more on paper.
 Also didn't manage to get the intrinsic rotation from problem.
 Oh well, live and learn.
 UPDATE: 20m later I find a beautiful solution after just going after the lookup-table idea.*

+*November 5, 2015.
+First available ID in Clojure. ~20-30m, part of interview.
+Went ok but took a bit too long.*